5 Essential Skills of Account managers

 It takes months of conversations, demos, and meetings to close a deal.
 Both parties will be excited about the partnership.
 But now what?
 It’s critical to building a healthy strategic relationship with the client that can assist you with retention and expansion.
 A well-structured account management process in place might be your key.

 An account manager is accountable for the overall management of sales and relationships with customers of the company.
 Account Managers are always on the lookout of developing and maintaining a strong relationship with the customer by addressing their concerns and needs.

 What is account management?

 Account management is a collective strategic method that businesses use to upkeep their best clientele all along with their entrepreneurial journey.
 It is a process of overseeing the sales structure, planning the business continuity, and managing client relationships coherently.
 According to a study done by Gartner, customer service doesn’t drive revenue, but customer improvement might do the trick.
-And that is where account management comes into play.
+And that is where key account management responsibilities comes into play.

 Account Management vs Sales

 The perspective differences between these two propositions are far and wide.
 The very difference between account management and sales can be illustrated with the example of a nomad merchant and an online global store.
 A nomad merchant aims to sell out the commodities in any means to the customers around his way.
 And the merchant’s sales proposition keeps varying.
 The online store reaches a far wider customer audience.
 The online shop owner equips the shop and supports the customer with all possible facilities.
 Likewise, account management finds the scope for future benefits rather than the benefit of a one-time deal.